Troopers Zachary Borchardt and Nate Walton

 Minnesota State Patrol

-Washington, DC—The National Law Enforcement Officers Memorial Fund has named Troopers Zachary Borchardt and Nate Walton, of the Minnesota State Patrol, as the recipients of its Officer of the Month Award for April 2018.
+Washington, DC—The National Law Enforcement Officers Memorial Fund has announced the selection of Patrolman James Kuzak, Jr., of the City of Clairton (PA) Police Department as its Officer of the Month for July 2012.

 The Police Unity Tour is the official sponsor of the Memorial Fund’s Officer of the Month Program.